BIO

 Going Steady, Carnation Contemporary, Portland, OR

-Friends of Friends, WAVE Collective, Carnation Contemporary, Portland, OR
+Friends of Friends, WAVE Contemporary at Carnation Contemporary, Portland, OR

 2022

-After/Image 01: The Third Terrain, after/time collective & gallery, PDX, catalog
+After/Image 01: The Third Terrain, after/time collective & gallery, Portland, OR (catalog)

-Past is Prologue, Bush House Museum, Salem, OR
+Past is Prologue, Two Person Show, Bush House Museum, Salem, OR

-Open Door Policy, On-going Public Program, Civilian Studios, PDX
+Open Door Policy, Re-occurring Public Program, Civilian Studios, Portland, OR

 2020